lucasfcosta/blog/_posts/2022-08-13-decision-making-hierarchies.md

 ---
 layout: post
-title: "How to decide who makes decisions"
+title: "The dynamics of decision-making hierarchies and how to optimize them"
 author: Lucas Fernandes da Costa
 place: London, United Kingdom
 flag: 🇬🇧